filecoin-project/lotus-docs/content/en/storage-providers/operate/dynamic-retrieval-pricing.md

 ## Default policy

-The default pricing policy uses the price configured in the `Ask Store`, set using the `lotus retrieval-deals set-ask` CLI command, to price all retrieval deals.
+The default pricing policy uses the price configured in the `Ask Store`, set using the `lotus-miner retrieval-deals set-ask` CLI command, to price all retrieval deals.
 However, it will not charge for data transfer if there exists a verified storage deal for the payload being retrieved.
 This behavior can be turned off by setting the `VerifiedDealsFreeTransfer` flag to `false` in the `DealMaking.RetrievalPricing` section of the config:

 ```toml
 [Dealmaking.RetrievalPricing]